 Image Style Presets in Venice

 Let’s talk about style presets in Venice.
 It’s a nice tool for anyone who doesn’t want to master AI art prompting.
 Whether you’re aiming for a gritty GTA aesthetic, a bold Comic Book look, or terrifying Horror imagery, presets make it easy to achieve your vision.
 There is no learning curve, and I know how much my audience doesn’t like learning things.
-Just pick one of the 77 style presets, and create your damn image.
+Just pick one of the 77 style presets, and create your image.

 I wouldn’t be surprised if Midjourney copies this feature.
 However, they do have something comparable called “SREF” tags.
 It’s not as user-friendly, though.

-Nine Awesome Examples of Uncensored AI Images Generated with Venice
+Seven Awesome Examples of Uncensored AI Images Generated with Venice

 Here are some examples of uncensored AI images I generated, along with the prompts used.
 I even included the open-source image model and image preset – because I’m nice like that.
-As you can see, all but one of them were generated with the Flux model, which is considered the cream of the crop in open-source land.

 If you want to crank things up and get your Venice experience extremely unfiltered, then check out our full guide on how to make Venice as uncensored as possible.